MyoHub/myosuite/docs/source/projects.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Introducing `MyoChallenge 2024 <https://sites.google.com/view/myosuite/myochallenge/myochallenge-2024>`__: Physiological Dexterity and Agility in Enhanced Humans
+`MyoChallenge 2024 <https://sites.google.com/view/myosuite/myochallenge/myochallenge-2024>`__: Physiological Dexterity and Agility in Enhanced Humans

 The movement generalization and environment adaptability skills displayed by humans using bionic extensions are a testament to motor intelligence, a capability yet unmatched by current artificial intelligence.

 This year MyoChallenge will have two tracks: manipulation and locomotion.
 The manipulation track will require bi-manual coordination of the BionicMyoArms model – a combination of a virtual biological arm and the Modular Prosthetic Limb (MPL).